 How to trade Gold & Silver

-Gold and Silver are two of the most popular markets to trade
+Gold and Silver are two of the most popular markets to tradetrading gold and silver with the commitments of traders

 among private traders but research suggests that their popularity doesn’t translate into trading success, with both markets among the worst performers for private traders in terms of win percentage, so what is going wrong?